nbratset/BioTrack/README.md

 We would like to thank CU Boulder's IQ Biology Program, BioFrontiers, and the NSF for their support on this project.

 We would also like to thank CU Boulder's [Biofrontiers IT Team (BIT)](https://bit.colorado.edu/) for allowing us to use their Fiji Computing Cluster, and for many emails and meetings of troubleshooting.

+## Disclosure
+This project, code, and reports generates do not provide medical advice.
+The information generated in the report is intended to be reviewed by a medical professional and cannot independently provide medical diagnoses.
+Always seek the advice of your physician or medical health provider for an official diagnosis and treatment information.

 <!-- ## Contributing